jimmyangel/morinricardo/content/post/2021-09-12-geoportal-provita-tiles.md

 ## Pre-generating tiles on-demand

-In keeping within our serverless approach, we need to dynamically allocate (and deallocate) cloud computational resources to execute the tile generation commands described above.
+In keeping within our [serverless](https://en.wikipedia.org/wiki/Serverless_computing) approach, we need to dynamically allocate (and deallocate) cloud computational resources to execute the tile generation commands described above.
 Can we use [Amazon Web Services (AWS)](https://aws.amazon.com/) to achieve this goal?
 Yes, of course we can!

 AWS [Lambda](https://aws.amazon.com/lambda/) functions are not appropriate in this case because these computations can be intensive and command execution can take several minutes to complete.
 [Lambda](https://aws.amazon.com/lambda/) functions are meant to run and return a result to the client very quickly (milliseconds), and should not block the user interface.
 In addition, the tile generation commands have a number of dependencies (e.g, tippecanoe, sqllite, gdal, aws-cli) that cannot be easily installed using [Lambda](https://aws.amazon.com/lambda/) functions.

 Enter [AWS Batch](https://aws.amazon.com/batch/).
 With this capability, we can run arbitrary jobs, on-demand, using customized [Docker](https://www.docker.com/) images.
 Thanks to [AWS Batch](https://aws.amazon.com/batch/), it is possible to request whatever computational resources we need (e.g, memory, CPUs) to execute batch jobs timely and efficiently.
 Resources are only allocated and used to satisfy job execution, thus minimizing the cost of running these commands.
 There is no need to have any computation resources (real, virtual, containerized) pre-instantiated  and available all the time.

 In addition, [AWS Batch](https://aws.amazon.com/batch/) provides the ability of running on ["Spot instances"](https://aws.amazon.com/ec2/spot/), to further optimize batch job execution costs.
-Spot instances are allocated using AWS excess capacity and they are priced with deep discounts (up to 90%).
-The only down side is that job execution can take a little longer while AWS finds and allocate resources, but it is usually no more than a couple of minutes.
+Spot instances are allocated using [AWS excess capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) and they are priced with deep discounts (up to 90%).
+The only down side is that job execution can take a little longer while [AWS finds and allocate resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-spot-instances-work.html), but it is usually no more than a couple of minutes.
+Also, spot instances can be interrupted or terminated, so we include a retry count in the batch job definitions.

 ## Setting up the AWS Batch Job environment

 [AWS](https://aws.amazon.com/) is a very powerful cloud environment, but it is also very complex.
-There are multiple ways of achieving the same thing, e.g., using the [AWS Console](https://aws.amazon.com/console/), using the [AWS API](https://docs.aws.amazon.com/general/latest/gr/aws-apis.html) or using the [AWS command line interface](https://aws.amazon.com/cli/).
-In addition, there are a number of [access control policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html) that need to be set up to do just about anything in [AWS](https://aws.amazon.com/).
+There are multiple ways of achieving the same thing, e.g., using the [AWS Console](https://aws.amazon.com/console/), using the [AWS API](https://aws.amazon.com/sdk-for-javascript/) or using the [AWS command line interface](https://aws.amazon.com/cli/).
+In addition, there are tons of configuration parameters and a number of [access control policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html) that need to be set up to do just about anything in [AWS](https://aws.amazon.com/).

 In order to keep things repeatable and self-documented, we have opted to set up the [AWS](https://aws.amazon.com/) environment using the [AWS command line interface](https://aws.amazon.com/cli/).
 We have a [Github repo](https://github.com/Provitaonline/geoportal-batch) that contains the scripts necessary to set up the [AWS](https://aws.amazon.com/) environment for this project.